nitemarket/FormMessenger/README.md

 - `formSelection` : A selection of forms for user to choose @see form selection section
 - `formSelectionQuestion` : Question for user to select a form
 - `formSubmissionText` : Text to display when form is being submitted
+- `humanized` : To determine if bot is typing like human
+- `speedPerCharacter` : Typing speed in milliseconds if `humanized` is true
+- `greetingText` : Text to display when chat is initiated

 #### Custom validation